pieter-groeneweg/joomla-require-tag-plugin/README.md

 This started by a question from sseguin on the joomla forum https://forum.joomla.org/viewtopic.php?f=706&t=967272

-## How to force setting one or more tags on an article of a certain category.
+## How to force setting one or more tags to an article of a certain category.

 At first I figured to do this in an override just adding some jQuery styling and attribution dynamically.
 However, maintening this from the admin would not be possible.
 Some plugin technology would be required.